 Did you or your loved one suffer a brain injury in Phoenix, Arizona?
 If someone else caused the injury, you have the right to seek financial recovery for your medical expenses, income losses, and more.
 A Phoenix brain injury lawyer from Triumph Law Group can handle every aspect of your case while you focus on recovery.
+Our Phoenix brain injury attorneys have local expertise and understand the unique challenges faced by victims in our community.

 Types of Brain Injuries

-For instance, a concussion happens when a sudden impact or jolt causes the brain to move inside the skull.
+For instance, a concussion—often considered a mild concussion—is a common form of traumatic brain injury that happens when a sudden impact or jolt causes the brain to move inside the skull.
 This can lead to headaches, confusion, and memory problems.
-A contusion occurs when the brain sustains a bruise from a direct impact, which can lead to dangerous swelling and pressure inside the skull.
-A diffuse axonal injury happens when the brain moves violently within the skull, which causes damage to critical nerve fibers and can severely affect brain function.
-Finally, a penetrating brain injury occurs when an object pierces the skull, directly damaging brain tissue.
+A contusion occurs when the brain sustains a bruise from a direct impact, which can lead to dangerous swelling and pressure inside the skull and may result in a serious brain injury or even severe brain damage.
+A diffuse axonal injury happens when the brain moves violently within the skull, causing damage to critical nerve fibers and potentially leading to serious brain injury or severe brain damage.

 Common Causes of Brain Injuries

-- Workplace Accidents: Construction workers, factory employees, and others who work around heavy equipment face a high risk of brain injuries.
+Construction workers, factory employees, and others who work around heavy equipment face a high risk of brain injuries.

-- Sports Injuries: Contact sports, such as football and boxing, carry a high risk of brain injuries.
+Contact sports, such as football and boxing, carry a high risk of brain injuries.
 Repeated blows to the head can cause long-term damage, even if each hit seems minor at first.

-- Medical Mistakes: Surgical errors, oxygen deprivation, or medication mistakes can lead to brain injuries.
+Surgical errors, oxygen deprivation, or medication mistakes can lead to brain injuries.
 A doctor’s failure to diagnose or treat certain conditions can also cause brain damage.

-- Defective Products: Faulty helmets, airbags, or safety gear can fail to protect a person’s head in an accident.
+Faulty helmets, airbags, or safety gear can fail to protect a person’s head in an accident.
 Poorly designed or malfunctioning products can also contribute to brain injuries.

 Signs and Symptoms of a Traumatic Brain Injury

-Some brain injury symptoms appear right away, while others develop over time.
-Common physical symptoms include headaches, dizziness, nausea, and sensitivity to light or sound.
-Some people experience blurred vision, ringing in the ears, or balance problems.
-More serious brain injuries can cause seizures or loss of consciousness.
 Cognitive symptoms can include memory problems, difficulty concentrating, and confusion.
 Some people struggle to process information or make decisions after a brain injury.
 Emotional changes can also occur, including mood swings, irritability, anxiety, or depression.
 In severe cases, a person may have trouble speaking, recognizing people, or controlling their emotions.

 Ignoring these symptoms can lead to more serious complications.
-If you or a loved one experiences any signs of a brain injury, seek medical help as soon as possible.
+If you or a loved one experiences any signs of a brain injury, seek medical attention as soon as possible.
 Early treatment can improve recovery and prevent further damage.

 What to Do After a Brain Injury

 After receiving medical attention, follow all of the doctor’s treatment instructions.
 Rest, avoid physical strain, and attend follow-up appointments.
 Keep records of medical visits, test results, and prescribed treatments to support your legal claim if the injury resulted from someone else’s negligence.
 If another person or entity caused the injury, speak with a lawyer as soon as possible.
 They can investigate the cause, gather evidence, and take legal action before important deadlines pass.
+A lawyer can also help you prove negligence and pursue compensation for your injuries.

 Avoid speaking with insurance companies before consulting a lawyer.
 Insurance adjusters often try to minimize payouts, and anything you say could be used against you.